 Chateau Langoa Barton (Copyright Furax)

 You will find Leoville and Langoa Barton on famous D2 road, called "Rue des Chateaux".
-After you pass Beychevelle on the left side of the road and Branaire on the right, coming from Bordeaux, you continue straight and after few kilometers you enter village of Saint Julien.
+After you pass Beychevelle on the left side of the road and Branaire on the right, coming from Bordeaux, you continue straight and after a few kilometres, you enter the village of Saint Julien.
 Soon you see the signs, Leoville and Langoa Barton.
 Leoville Barton is the first Leoville you will see as the other two (Las Cases and Poyferre) are app.
 1 km distance north.

 Both wines are very classic and stylish cool climate Bordeaux wines made for long keeping, with Langoa being more elegant than Leoville because of larger content of Merlot in the blend (18% versus 38%).